nlindenau/thesis/README.md

 ## About the project - RVAL

-RVAL (Finnish: Ravintoarvolaskuri, English: Nutrition Facts Calculator) is a simple calculator, helping you to check nutrition facts of your meal.
+RVAL is a simple API, helping you to check nutrition facts of your meal.
 It takes a list of ingredients and their weights, and returns a nutrition facts label for the entire meal.

+RVAL stands for Ravintoarvolaskuri, or in English: Nutrition Facts Calculator.
+RVAL supports queries in English, Finnish and Swedish.

 RVAL uses [Fineli](https://fineli.fi/fineli/en/index) and its [API](https://fineli.fi/fineli/fi/avoin-data?) (in Finnish) as the source of data.
 Fineli and its API are maintained by the Finnish Institute for Health and Welfare (THL).

 This project is part of my Master's thesis at Centria UAS.